sfeir-open-source/sfeir-school-playwright/docs/markdown/07-tests-scaffolding/99-lab-writing-structured-tests.md

 3. Create a page object `GuestbookPage` and use it
 4. Create a page object `AdminGuestbookPage` and use it
    Bonus:
-5. Transform every page objects as fixtures
+5. Transform every page object as fixtures

 ### npm run 06-scaffolding